lavollmer/portfolio-lauradev/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- React Icons

 ### What I learned

+In this project, I realized how much my coding skills have improved over the past year.
+My first portfolio website was clunkier and took much longer to code.
+I am much happier with my new portfolio page.

-There are several things I learned throughout this project:
+Here are several things I learned throughout this project:

-1. **Gradient Colors**
+1. *** Tailwind CSS Animation*** - I explored Tailwind CSS animation features and found them exciting.
+I experimented with various options and settled on the pulse and bounce animations with a set duration, adding a simple yet fun element to the website.
+2. *** SVG Overlay*** - I wanted to incorporate an SVG overlay into my splash page and contact area.
+I found an SVG overlay I liked, used the raw code, and converted it to an SVG.
+3. *** Reusable Components *** - I deepened my understanding of card components and their reusability.
+This feature proved to be highly beneficial, and I plan to continue using it.
+4. *** Reusability of Code ***- In this project, I reused code from previous projects and adapted it to fit my website's needs.
+This approach allowed me to work efficiently and effectively.
+5. *** Scroll Navigation *** - Scroll link navigation, which smoothly scrolls the user to a specific section of the same page, significantly enhanced the user experience in this single-page application.

 ### Continued development

 I will continue to learn more about TailwindCSS, ReactJS and updating my process of building a website.
-I want to specifically work on learning more TailwindCSS design properties to add to my coding toolbox.
+I will continue creating original projects, frontend mentor challenges and much more.

 ### Useful resources